• Skip to primary navigation

 Ingredients on a counter top.

-Baking powder is needed for this recipe, not baking soda.
-These two are not interchangeable.
+• Baking powder - Cannot be substituted with baking soda.
+The two are not interchangeable.

 Mixing vanilla cake batter in a bowl.